The Chart for DocuSign Inc. (DOCU) Is Flashing Mixed Signals

 Sponsored

-DOCU currently public float of 197.79M and currently shorts hold a 6.47% ratio of that float.
-Today, the average trading volume of DOCU was 5.58M shares.
+The average price from analysts is $59.04, which is $10.31 above the current price.
+DOCU currently public float of 197.79M and currently shorts hold a 5.69% ratio of that float.
+Today, the average trading volume of DOCU was 5.79M shares.

 DOCU’s Market Performance